 What is your art form?
 (5 words)

-Describe your project (what do you want to do, why and how you will do it)?* (500 words)
+Describe your project (what do you want to do, why and how you will do it)* (500 words)

 Are you working with a community group or organisation?

 What will they do?
 Please state name, contact person and address and how you will engage them.